landindonner/ELK_Stack_Project/README.md

       published_ports: 5601:5601,9200:9200,5044:5044
  ```

-Next, the Ansible playbook must be run to complete the deployment. ```root@containerID:/etc/ansible/files# ansible-playbook install-elk.yml```
+Finally, the Ansible playbook must be run to complete the deployment. ```root@containerID:/etc/ansible/files# ansible-playbook install-elk.yml```

-The output should verify successful deployement to the one IP address configured in the hosts file:
+The output should verify successful deployement to the IP address of the ELK server configured in the hosts file:

 ```bash
 [WARNING]: ansible.utils.display.initialize_locale has not been called, this may result in incorrectly calculated text